Loading...

 These developments in Cindynics also echo advances in strategic thinking and for example the emergence of the so-called "unlimited warfare" Chinese doctrine, whose object is precisely the combination of offensive actions carried out simultaneously in several (in particular non-military) areas.

-The construction of cindynical models is based on Mioara Mugur-Schächter's work.
-She developed an epistemological method which she called Method of Relativised Conceptualisation (MRC).
-The descriptive core model thus obtained is purposely compact and limited, so as to be operable in various fields and cultures, to favor transdisciplinarity and cross-sectoral approaches, and to enable extensions fitting specific situations.
+The construction of cindynic models is based on Mioara Mugur-Schächter's work.
+She developed an epistemological method which she called Method of Relativized Conceptualization (MRC).
+The descriptive kernel models thus obtained are purposely compact and limited, so as to be operable in various fields and cultures, to favor transdisciplinarity and cross-sectoral approaches, and to enable extensions fitting specific situations.